Note

 What does Azure Container Storage do?

-- Tolerance to node failures: When configured as a three node cluster, Azure Container Storage replicates data between nodes to ensure high availability and tolerance to single node failures.
+- Tolerance to node failures: When configured as a three or more node clusters, Azure Container Storage replicates data between nodes to ensure high availability and tolerance to single node failures.

 - Storage Local to your cluster: With a Local Shared Edge Volume, the user can store data local to their edge deployment with a ReadWriteMany access model.